radiospiel/activerecord-metal/README.md

 ### How fast is the mass import?

-The metal's importer is faster than ActiveRecord::Base's, because:

-- it is using one prepared statement per import session, as (AFAIK, again) one prepared statement per individual record
-- it does not fetch ids etc.
-- it does not do all the rails shananiggins: no

-Hmm, lets see: (Note: This is on a Macbook Air w/Ruby 1.9.2 and activerecord 2.3 - YMMV)
+The metal's importer is fast, ceause it just does importing data - that means it does not fetch ids, it does not validate records, does not call callbacks.

+This results in an impressive speedup compared to ActiveRecord::Base:

     1.9.2 ~/projects/gem/activerecord-metal[master] > bundle exec script/console
     Loaded /Users/eno/.irbrc